raspiblitz/raspiblitz/README.md

 *This option is just available if you have channels open.*

-With this feature you can close down all open channels and get funds locked up in those channels back to your on-chain wallet.
+With this feature you can close down all open channels and get the funds locked up in those channels back to your on-chain wallet.

-It might even offer you to force close some channels where the channel-partner is no longer reachable.
-Keep in mind that those force closings can take a much longer time until your funds are available again on your on-chain wallet.
+You may choose to force-close some channels where the channel partner is no longer reachable.
+Keep in mind that when you force-close a channel, it can take a much longer time until your funds are available again through your on-chain wallet.

 #### CASHOUT: Remove Funds from on-chain Wallet

-Use if the want to remove all funds from the RaspiBlitz.
+Use this if you want to remove all funds from the RaspiBlitz.

 #### lnbalance: Detailed Wallet Balances